How will the 2022 FedEx Cup champion be determined?

-The leader will start on 10-under par, while the player in second will start on 8-under and so on.
+So instead of starting on level-par, the leader will start on 10-under, while second place will start on 8-under and so on.
 Here’s the full breakdown…

-This is being done so the PGA Tour are rewarding the most consistent players over the season and preventing the situation where the Tour Championship winner isn’t the FedEx Cup winner like in 2018 with Tiger Woods and Justin Rose.
+This is done so the PGA Tour rewards the most consistent players over the season and prevents a situation where the Tour Championship winner isn’t the FedEx Cup winner – like in 2018 with Tiger Woods and Justin Rose.

 - RELATED: FedEx Cup prize money